jj4giya/ity/README.md

 - Please follow all the steps carefully
 - As of now, there is no way to quicken the process (Drawback of not logging in)
+- The HTML is not realtime, to update the list you have to do the whole process again